 It was not just Shakespeare’s obsession; we can assume virtually the entire audience attending the plays was syphilitic.

-It would have been a motley pitiable bunch on display in the playhouse audiences, trying to hide the sores and lesions of secondary and tertiary syphilis under patches of velvet, hats, wigs and heavy makeup and cosmetics so as to keep up a veneer of remaining dignity and attractiveness to the opposite sex (to say nothing of the prostitutes busily plying their trade among the playhouse and baiting audiences).
+It would have been a motley pitiable bunch on display in the playhouse audiences, trying to hide the sores and lesions of secondary and tertiary syphilis under patches of velvet, hats, wigs and heavy makeup and cosmetics so as to keep up a veneer of remaining dignity and attractiveness to the opposite sex (to say nothing of the prostitutes busily plying their trade among the playhouse and animal-baiting audiences).
 Those in the galleries likely had fewer overt symptoms, having more funds to spare on the various expensive treatments available, primarily mercury chemotherapy, which involved sitting in an enclosed mercury-fumigated sauna or tub to raise the body temperature to the point where the infectious bacteria were killed off.
 Apparently the treatment is acknowledged even by modern medicine to have probably worked for some, while many others succumbed to symptoms of mercury poisoning worse than the disease itself (blindness and baldness were common symptoms ambiguously attributed to the pox, mercury used to treat the pox, as well as the smallpox; Shakespeare’s baldness has been attributed to the former, and Queen Elizabeth’s to the latter).